lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 The main loop will read in and then write out the image frames until there are not more to available.

-1. Run forever until break elsewhere inside the loop when there is no more images:
+1. The main loop runs forever until a break elsewhere inside the loop when there are no more images:

 ```cpp
 while (true) {
 ```

-2. Grab an available image from the source:
+2. An available image from the source is grabbed:

 ```cpp
     /** requesting new frame if any*/